deadmanssnitch/snitcher/README.md

 client.snitches
 ```

-Returns an array of hashes.
-Each hash represents a snitch.
+Returns an array of snitches.

 ### Retrieve a Single Snitch